 There are so many excellent photography and filmmaking resources on the web that there's little point in duplicating them.
-On my blog I talk about the decision making that went into shooting and developing specific photos, but I'll leave most of the detailed technical discussions to the established educators who have already put out incredible volumes of material, much of it free.
+I'll leave most of the detailed technical discussions to the hard working and highly capable professionals who have already put out incredible volumes of material, much of it free.

 Phlearn - Aaron Nace gives some of the best online Photoshop tutorials around.
 This is for intermediate to advanced photographers who already understand the basics of how to shoot and want to bring out the best in their work in post processing.